flavorly/vanilla-components/packages/documentation/src/guide/variants.md

 </template>
 ```

-Given the example above we would always use the `pb-20` from the fixed classes, and `pt-20` from `dark` variant we picked up, ignoring the default `pt-10` that was the default value for the key "wrapper".
+Given the example above we would always use the `pb-20` from the fixed classes, and `pt-20` from the `dark` variant we picked up, ignoring the default `pt-10` that was the default value for the key "wrapper".

 The actual HTML result would be something like the following :